secretstartups/handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 **❗️Important**: For every meeting, the [IDE group's meeting document][gdoc] should be used, and filled with the meeting notes, as well as references to any other sync meeting agendas/notes/recordings which have recently occurred.
 This will make it easier for people to find any meeting notes.

 These are regular meetings in which most team members will participate.
+Also, please note that sync meeting schedules are flexible and can be moved to accomodate required participants.
 Below is our schedule:

 #### Quarterly Strategy and OKR Planning Meeting